TheJacksonLaboratory/crf_nextflow_basics/README.md

 The process execution subdirectory file `.command.sh` contains the `shell:` script block, after interpolation of Groovy variables, and can be useful for debugging the interpolation process.
-The `.command.run` file contains the actual shell script executed by Nextflow, which includes the step in which the `.command.sh` script is called.
+The `.command.run` file contains the actual bash script executed by Nextflow, which includes the step in which the `.command.sh` script is called.
 Other details in `.command.run` include loading of specified **modules** (e.g. `singularity`) and the command lines used to load containers, including